There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 We all love a good quote post.

 If you’ve used statistics, graphs, or other quantitative data in your post, consider pulling that and forming short, quote-driven posts for your social media.
-LinkedIn text or image posts work fine for this, and you can overlay the quote on a branded image for Instagram.
+LinkedIn text or image posts work well for this, and you can overlay the quote on a branded Instagram image.

 Create a Carousel or Infographic Based on Blog Sections